-10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-2 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
-0 0 There are no efforts at the medical school to make lab spaces more sustainable.
+5.10.
+Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

+- 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.

 All lab spaces at the university are encouraged to participate in a variety of programs and initiatives to improve environmental sustainability.
 There is a Sustainable Lab Network specifically for labs in the Faculty of Biology Medicine and Health, which includes the medical school.
-Labs across the university

-Faculty of Biology Medicine and Health, which includes the medical school.
 Labs across the university are also encouraged to join the Laboratory Efficiency Assessment Framework (LEAF), and to work within the energy and water use guidance provided by the university.
 There is also a document detailing how to recycle lab-specific products provided by contracted suppliers.